-Get the client to tell you his story; talk about the events in his life so he feels you are connected to him.
-Establish a rapport with him and really listen to the feelings that underlie his words.
+Get the person to tell you their story; talk about the events in their life so they feel you are connected to them.
+Establish a rapport with them and really listen to the feelings that underlie their words.
 Present yourself in a calm and confident manner.
 Be yourself; establish a personal relationship.
-Assure the client that his feelings are normal and not "crazy".
+Assure the person that their feelings are common and not "crazy".